 I discovered a mindful existence, and the benefits of being conscious of one’s own significance and impact on the surrounding environment.
 I have had opportunities to speak as a subject expert, to coach and mentor, to work with world class companies to improve their sales teams and employer brands.

+My aim, now, is to help as many people as possible experience the healing benefits of yoga and yoga therapy.
 I hope that Diversity Yoga will make this joy of living healthfully and happily available to everyone who wants or needs it.

 This is what I share with my clients:

 The secret to having it all is to have time for yourself.
 Keeping sight of yourself as an entity within your goals is making the best of what you have.
 With the right attitude and a mindset of gratitude, you can achieve superhuman results.
 I know how to do this – I did it for myself.
 Walk with me on this part of your journey.
 You will end up a lot farther ahead than if you walked on your own.

 Call me now for a confidential discussion about how I can help you, your body and your business grow and prosper!